kaltura/developer-platform/workflows/ovp/upload/readme.md

 }
 ```

-## Attach the Uploaded File to the Media Entry
+## Attaching the Uploaded File to the Kaltura Media Entry
 Now that you've created a new Media Entry, you need to associate the uploaded video with it:

 1. Select `resource` of type `KalturaUploadedFileResourceToken`.
 2. Confirm the `entryId` from the previous step, and the `token` from the first step.

+After this step, the media you've uploaded will be processed and transcoded automatically.
+If any enrichment services or event notifications were configured on your Kaltura account, these will execute after transcoding is complete.
+For example, if Email notifications were configured on your account, you will recieve the email as soon as the transcoding is complete.

 ### API Call
 ```json